 Along with being easy to produce, algae farming has also received praise for its environmental responsibility.
 It’s one of the few farming operations that has a carbon neutral footprint (meaning that the process expels no new carbon into the atmosphere).

-Effective, environmentally responsible, and growing in popularity (to the tune of over $5 million in conventional retail sales last year), algae-derived omega-3s are another viable options for those looking to diversify their dietary supplement’s formulation.Read more about this trending ingredient and the benefits derived from algae.
+Effective, environmentally responsible, and growing in popularity (to the tune of over $5 million in conventional retail sales last year), algae-derived omega-3s are another viable option for those looking to diversify their dietary supplement’s formulation.Read more about this trending ingredient and the benefits derived from algae.

-Looking Ahead: The Future of Omega-3s
+Looking Ahead: The Future of Plant-Based Omega 3 Supplements

 It seems likely that Omega-3 supplements will continue to hold their ground and even grow as some of the most popular supplements on the market today.
 It also seems more than likely that, as our industry continues to move towards vegan, vegetarian, and environmentally responsible alternatives to classic staple ingredients,plant-derived Omega-3swill continue to climb in popularity.

 You might also like...